abstracter-io/atomic-release/docs/git-tag-based-release.md

 Type: `function`

-A callback that accepts a git log range (a string) and returns a promise for array of object literals.
+A function that accepts a git log range (a string) and returns a promise for array of object literals.
 Each object literal has two properties, "hash" which is the commit hash and "raw" which is a string.

 The "raw" value of each element in the array is then mapped to a "conventional commit" by using the conventional-changelog-parser package.

-The callback by default is:
+The function by default is:

 ```js
 const rawConventionalCommits = async (range) => {